 The mountains are also home to Mexico’s National Tree, the Montezuma Cypress (Taxodium mucronatum).

 Growing around, under, and sometimes on the pines and oaks are many other plants.
 Ferns, bromeliads, agaves, and hundreds of colorful wildflowers bring a touch of lushness and extra beauty to the high mountains.
-These smaller plants as well as trees provide food and shelter for countless animals.
+These smaller plants and trees provide food and shelter for countless animals.

 Interesting animals of the pine-oak forests include several mammals: White-nosed Coati, White-tailed Deer, and Central American Red Brocket Deer.
 Rarely seen wildcats like the Puma and Margay stalk prey in the undergrowth.